-- 1. Go to www.dell.com/support/home.
+- 1 Go to Dell.com/support/home

-- 2. Select your country from the drop-down menu on the lower right corner of the page.
+- 2 Select your country from the drop-down menu on the lower right corner of the page.

-- 3. For customized support:
+- 3 For customized support:

-- a) Enter your system Service Tag in the ${\bf Enter\ your\ Service\ Tag}$ field.
+- a Enter your system Service Tag in the Enter your Service Tag field.

-- b) Click Submit.
+- b Click Submit.